Learning Outcomes

 Key Term: protected characteristics

-Discrimination is the unlawful less favourable treatment of someone because of a protected characteristic.
-It includes direct discrimination, indirect discrimination, harassment, and victimisation.
+Discrimination is unlawful less favourable treatment or unjustified disadvantage related to a protected characteristic.
+It includes direct discrimination, indirect discrimination, harassment, victimisation, and discrimination arising from disability.

 Types of Discrimination